-Upon consummation of the Merger, the Company intends to institute a Dividend Reinvestment Plan whereby stockholders may automatically reinvest cash distributions from the Company in additional shares of Common Stock.
+Following the consummation of the Merger, the Company intends to institute a Dividend Reinvestment Plan whereby stockholders may automatically reinvest cash distributions from the Company in additional shares of Common Stock.
 Service Data Corporation (the "DRP Agent") will act as independent agent for those stockholders who wish to participate in the Dividend Reinvestment Plan.
 All distributions paid in respect of shares of Common Stock owned by participants in the Dividend Reinvestment Plan will be paid directly to the DRP Agent.
 The DRP Agent may use the distributions of participants to purchase additional shares of Common Stock for such participants either (i) in the open market or (ii) from the Company, if the Board of Directors, in its discretion, determines to register additional shares of Common Stock for issuance to participants in the Dividend Reinvestment Plan.
 Any shares purchased from the Company will be purchased at a 3% discount from the prevailing market price of such shares as reported on the NYSE at the time of purchase.
-Unitholders may elect to participate in the Dividend Reinvestment Plan by indicating such election in the space provided for such purpose on the Consent Form and returning the Consent Form to the Company prior to the Response Date.
+Following the Merger, stockholders of the Company will have the opportunity to elect to participate in the Dividend Reinvestment Plan by submitting an election notice to the Company on the appropriate form to be provided by the Company for this purpose.
 See "DIVIDEND REINVESTMENT PLAN."